Ekagrah/Linux-Ark-Dedicated-Server/README.md

 ```
 /opt/arkserver st
 ```
 After a few minutes your server should be available.
-Some may not see it on the ARK in-game server list so you if you message them via Steam with a link like \`steam://connect/<external-ip>:27015\' people should be able to connect - this link also works if entered in IE/Edge but not Chrome....
+Some may not see it on the ARK in-game server list so you if you message them via Steam with a link like \`steam://connect/\<external-ip\>:27015\' people should be able to connect - this link also works if entered in IE/Edge but not Chrome....
 Note: I have not found a better work around for people not finding my server via in-game 'Join Ark' option.

 On your gaming rig you will add the scripts as described below and will need the putty tools plink.exe and pscp.exe (puttygen.exe is good to use for generating ssh keys)

+On the server add the Dunto's python rcon client to /opt.
+So long as it is there and executable it will get referenced.
+If you want it somewhere else edit the ark_restart_v3.sh to point to the new location.
+Still working on logic to handle errors gracefully should the rcon client not be able to connect, not executable, etc.

 ## Using Scripts